MarketSquare/robotframework-browser-extensions/Axe-Core/ReadMe.md

 3. @axe-core/playwright     | `npm install @axe-core/playwright`
 4. axe-html-reporter        | `npm install axe-html-reporter`

+The additional npm packages mentioned can be installed by using the package.json file.
+Run `npm i .` in the folder where the package.json file is.
+This could be the folder where you execute your tests, or, if you know what you're doing at another location.

 ## Usage
 For example usage, please have a look in `axe-core-demo.robot` which is kind of self-documenting